Jminding/GeoFS-Desktop/README.md

 # GeoFS-Desktop
 The Desktop version of GeoFS, made by **JAaMDG** and **NeoCOMS**!<br>

-A few disclaimers:
+A few disclaimers:<br>
-This is the GeoFS website in an executable file
+This is the GeoFS website in an executable file.<br>
 GeoFS already runs perfectly fine on MacOS, Windows and Linux as a browser application.
-This app was made if you like using apps more than websites.
+This app was made if you like using apps more than websites.<br>
-GeoFS is in no circumstances responsible for any problem caused by this app.
+GeoFS is in no circumstances responsible for any problem caused by this app.<br>

 How to install:<br>
 (MacOS)